iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

    sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
    ```

+   Note: Internet access makes the AP more convincing, as modern devices (e.g., Android) often disconnect if they can’t verify connectivity (e.g., by pinging `connectivitycheck.gstatic.com`).

 ## 4. Intercept and Analyze Traffic

 Once clients connect to your rogue AP, their traffic routes through your Kali machine.
 Use tools like Wireshark or tcpdump to capture and analyze packets.